Avg. Base Salary (USD)

-The average salary for a Sports Lawyer is $90,000 per year.
-People in this job generally don't have more than 10 years' experience.
+The average salary for a Sports Lawyer is $98,575 in 2023

 A sports lawyer is a specialized attorney who represents professional athletes, teams, and even coaches.
 While most work with contracts and some even serve as agents for players, not all in this position are actually licensed attorneys/lawyers.
 Sports lawyers generally help to establish contractual provisions and make recommendations to their clients, and they may also be called upon to represent a player or team in matters of disagreement over an existing contract.
 They may also serve as the …Read more

 - Gather evidence to formulate defense or to initiate legal actions; evaluate findings and develop strategies and arguments for presentation of cases.

 What is the highest pay for Sports Lawyers?

 Our data indicates that the highest pay for a Sports Lawyer is $217k / year

 What is the lowest pay for Sports Lawyers?

 Our data indicates that the lowest pay for a Sports Lawyer is $52k / year

 Increasing your pay as a Sports Lawyer is possible in different ways.
 Change of employer: Consider a career move to a new employer that is willing to pay higher for your skills.
 Level of Education: Gaining advanced degrees may allow this role to increase their income potential and qualify for promotions.
 Managing Experience: If you are a Sports Lawyer that oversees more junior Sports Lawyers, this experience can increase the likelihood to earn more.